 Environment

-We are committed to preserving the environment and continuing to reduce the environmental footprint of our operations.
+We are committed to preserving the environment and continuing our efforts to reduce the environmental footprint of our operations.

 Measuring and reducing our carbon footprint